JPStrydom/Crypto-Trading-Bot/README.md

         If you don't want to use the Slack notifications, you can leave out the `slack` code.

-4) Add a directory named `database` to the root directory of your project and add a `settings.json` file to it.
+4) Add a `settings.json` file to the newly created `database` directory.
 If you run the project without adding this file, the program will create it for you and populate it with the template values.
+The contents of the file should mirror the
-The contents of the file should mirror the following:
+following:
     ```json
     {
         "sound": false,